karaokemugen/karaokemugen-server/README.md

 GRANT CREATE ON SCHEMA public TO public;
 ```

-Switch to the newly created database and enable the `unaccent` extension.
+Switch to the newly created database and enable the `unaccent` and `pgcrypto` extension.
+Depending on your PostgreSQL version, some extensions might be already installed.

 ```SQL
 \c karaokemugen_server